 Here is a simple way to connect your Instagram dashboard with Inrō.

-Your Instagram dashboard helps you decide which content to scale.
-Inrō makes sure the people who engage with that content do not fall through the cracks.
+Your Instagram dashboard identifies what content to scale.
+Inrō ensures the people who engage with that content do not disappear into a follower count.

-The Professional Dashboard is the main screen that shows a high level summary and links to tools.
-Instagram Insights is the detailed analytics area inside it where you see reach, engagement and content performance.
+The Professional Dashboard is the main screen that shows a high-level summary and links to tools.
+Instagram Insights is the detailed analytics area inside it where you see reach, engagement breakdowns, and individual content performance.
+Think of the dashboard as the home screen and Insights as the data layer inside it.

 Join automations strategies and Instagram Insights weekly